TIBCOSoftware/js-visualize/Readme.md

 |-slatedocs - documentation build system
 ```
 ## JSFiddle samples
-JSFiddle is basically a folder with has the following structure:
+JSFiddle is basically a folder which has the following structure:
 ```
 |-demo.css
 |-demo.html